Connecticut paid family leave

 The new law doesn’t allow for additional leave after the paid leave has expired.

-Who qualifies for the paid family leave?
+Who qualifies for paid family leave?

 Eligibility is not dependent on residency.
 The benefit is not available to people who live in Connecticut but work elsewhere.
 Residents of Connecticut who work in another state are not eligible for the benefit, as the bill is entirely funded by payroll tax contributions from employees.